lamda-bbo/Re2MaP/README.md

 ### Build with Docker

-We highly recommend the use of Docker to enable a smooth environment configuration.
+It is highly recommended to use Docker to enable a smooth environment configuration.

 The following steps are borrowed from [DREAMPlace](https://github.com/limbo018/DREAMPlace) repository.
 We make minor revisions to make it more clear.

-1. Obtain the Docker image `limbo018/dreamplace:cuda`:
+1. Obtain the Docker image `limbo018/dreamplace:cuda`.

 - Option 1: pull from the cloud [limbo018/dreamplace](https://hub.docker.com/r/limbo018/dreamplace).